Small data is ideal in situations where large data sets are neither necessary nor practical

 Small data offers a number of significant benefits, particularly in contexts where large data sets are neither necessary nor practical.

-• Faster, easier decision-making.
-Smaller data sets can be quickly processed and analysed, facilitating faster and easier decision-making.
+- Faster, easier decision-making.
+Smaller data sets can be quickly processed and analysed, facilitating speedier and simpler decision-making.

-• Resource optimisation.
-Companies can save resources in terms of time and costs because they do not need to invest in complex and expensive infrastructure to process large volumes of data.
+- Resource optimisation.
+Businesses can save resources in terms of time and costs because they don’t need to invest in complex and expensive infrastructure to process large volumes of data.

-• Higher data quality.
-By focusing on the specific and relevant details, small data tends to be more reliable and accurate.
+- Higher data quality.
+By concentrating on the specific and relevant details, small data tends to be more reliable and accurate.
 Information can be collected from select, verified sources, thereby lowering the likelihood of errors and redundancy.

-• Privacy and data security.
-Companies can mitigate the risks associated with privacy and security, since cutting down on the amount of information stored makes it easier to implement data protection measures.
+- Privacy and data security.
+Organisations can mitigate the risks associated with privacy and security since cutting down on the amount of information stored makes it easier to implement data protection measures.

 Small data applications in logistics